 Recently, one of our customers sent us a case.
 He asked for clear aligners as usual, but we did not suggest to make aligners (or invisible braces) for the case.
 We think it is necessary to have a quick explanation for everybody.

-Examples where aligner treatment is not advised alone
+1. Examples where aligner treatment is not advised alone

-Need to know about clear aligners
+2. Need to know about clear aligners

 A clear aligner can have different finishing lines, based on the preferences from orthodontists.
-As a professional clear aligner supplier, Robust dental lab provides different finishing lines for orthodontists (Of course, customers can also choose the thickness of aligners).
+As a professional clear aligner supplier, Robust dental lab provides different finishing lines for orthodontists and patients (Of course, customers can also choose the thickness of aligners).
 The first picture above is a finishing line that fully covers gums.
 The middle picture shows aligners where the finishing line covers around 2/3 teeth, and there are small lines inside the whole aligners.
 The last finishing line ends right where gum starts.

 Surely, we can just make clear aligners for the above cases.
 Yet, we are now talking about more efficient ways to get expected results.
 Different cases may have varied orthodontic solutions.
 If you have difficult cases, please directly talk to Robust dental lab.
 Our expert orthodontists can surely help out with your business.